jnillius/edument-aws-workshop/EXERCISES.md

 ## Exercise 1: TMS API
 In this exercise, an AWS Copilot [Load Balanced Web Service](https://aws.github.io/copilot-cli/docs/concepts/services/#load-balanced-web-service) for the _TMS API_ is created and deployed.

-A basic API server exists in `src/api` with the following endpoints defined in `src/api/routes.js`:
+A basic API server exists in `src/api` with the following endpoint defined to accept a content request in `src/api/routes.js`:

-    GET   /status/:id
-    GET   /content/:id
     POST  /content

-> All routes just return a (dummy) response of 'OK' for now.
+> The route just returns a (dummy) response of 'OK' for now.

 A Load Balanced Web Service must support _health checks_ and handle shutdowns gracefully: